NatalieShamir/around-express/README.md

 ## Description

-This project is the first in a series of projects designed to implement back-end technologies and techniques for front-end developers.
-It examplifies building your own API, creating a project structure and working with files.
+This project builds on the first in a series of projects designed to implement back-end technologies and techniques for front-end developers.
+It examplifies the first stages of working on a RESTful API for the "Around the U.S." project and connecting it to a database.

-## Running the Project

-`npm run start` — to launch the server.

-`npm run dev` — to launch the server with the hot reload feature.

-## Directories

-`/data` — JSON files to temporarily emulate database integration.

-`/routes` — routing files.

-All other directories are optional and may be created by the developer if necessary.
+## Technologies and Techniques Used

+- MongoDB server
+- Postman
+- MongoDB Compass